The Online Text of

 ¹³Who is wise and learned among you?
 Let him show his works from good conduct: with the humility that comes from wisdom. ¹⁴But if you have bitter jealousy and rivalry in your hearts, do not make yourselves superior to the truth and lie against it. ¹⁵This wisdom does not come down from above, but is earthly, natural, of the devil. ¹⁶For where there is jealousy and rivalry, there is disorder and every thing that is evil. ¹⁷But the wisdom from above is first pure, then peace-loving, gentle, persuadable, replete with compassion and other good fruits, impartial, sincere. ¹⁸And a harvest of justice is planted, with peace, for those who make peace.

 ¹Where do battles and quarrels between you come from?
 Is it not from this: your pleasures that are making war inside your members? ²You covet, yet you do not have.
 You kill and strive for, and cannot obtain.
 You keep on quarreling and battling.
 You do not have, because you do not ask. ³And you ask, and do not receive, because you ask badly, so you may spend it in your pleasures. ⁴You adulteresses, do you not know that love of the world means the enmity of God?
 Whoever chooses to be a friend of the world therefore is rendered an enemy of God. ⁵Or do you think the scripture says for no reason, "The Spirit whom God made to dwell in us craves possession of us, approaching envy"? ⁶But he gives more grace.
 Accordingly it says, "God opposes the proud, but gives grace to the humble." ⁷Submit yourselves therefore to God.
 Fight against the devil, and he will flee from you. ⁸Move closer to God, and he will move closer to you.
 Cleanse your hands, O sinners, and purify your hearts, O double-minded. ⁹Be distressed and mourn and wail.
-Change your laughter into lamentation, and your joy into gloom. ¹⁰Lower yourselves down before the Lord, and he will lift you up.
+Change your laughter into lamentation, and your joy into gloom. ¹⁰Humble yourselves in the sight of the Lord, and he will lift you up.

 ¹¹Do not denigrate each other, brethren.
 Someone who denigrates a brother or condemns his brother is denigrating the law and condemning the law.
 Now if you are condemning the law, you are not being a doer of the law, but a judge instead. ¹²There is only one lawmaker and judge who is able to save or to damn.
 Who then are you, condemning your neighbor?